Skip to main content

 Install ABS with Docker Composeโ€‹

 Docker Compose is a way to package a set of Docker containers that are set up to communicate with each other automatically.
-The Docker Compose stack that Aerospike provides at the ABS GitHub repository is an example, bare-bones configuration that you can later modify according to your own needs.
+The Docker Compose stack that Aerospike provides at the ABS GitHub repository is an example, bare-bones configuration that you can modify to your own needs.
 It includes an Aerospike database, ABS, and a storage container.

 By starting with ABS on Docker Compose using the provided sample stack, you can quickly test out backup policies and different configuration parameters in a matter of minutes before going further and eventually integrating ABS into a more complex environment on your own.